mkenworthy/exorings/README.md

 Explanations on how to use the exorings interface are on the [Quick Start](../../wiki/Quick-Start) page, along with all documentation and discussion on the [Exorings wiki](../../wiki/Home).

+## Citing this code

+The code is registered at the [ASCL](http://ascl.net/) at [ascl:1501.012](http://ascl.net/1501.012) and should be cited in papers
+as:

+    Kenworthy, M.A., 2015, Exorings, Astrophysics Source Code Library, record ascl:1501.012

+## License

+The code is released under an ISC license, which is functionally equivalent to the BSD 2-clause license but removes some language that is no longer necessary.